 Ireland keeps a few tricks up its sleeve when it comes to natural phenomena.
-Take the Burren in County Clare – a karst limestone plateau that looks like it was beamed down from the moon; in fact, it was formed around 340 million years ago at the bottom of a sea and is home to a wide range of flora, fauna and archaeology, as well as the odd disappearing lake or two.
+Take the Burren and Cliffs of Moher UNESCO Global Geopark in County Clare – a karst limestone plateau that looks like it was beamed down from the moon; in fact, it was formed around 340 million years ago at the bottom of a sea and is home to a wide range of flora, fauna and archaeology, as well as the odd disappearing lake or two.

-Speaking of sea cliffs, it’s hard not to be impressed by the mighty Cliffs of Moher, the Slieve League Cliffs in County Donegal, the vertigo-inducing Croaghaun Cliffs on Achill Island, and the seabird-studded cliffs of Antrim’s Rathlin Island.
+Speaking of sea cliffs, it’s hard not to be impressed by the mighty Cliffs of Moher (which form part of the Burren and Cliffs of Moher UNESCO Global Geopark), the Slieve League Cliffs in County Donegal, the vertigo-inducing Croaghaun Cliffs on Achill Island, and the seabird-studded cliffs of Antrim’s Rathlin Island.

 From those dizzy heights, you can head down below and uncover a wonderful world of hidden caves, rich with stalagmites and stalactites.
-Take a gentle boat ride through Fermanagh and Cavan’s Marble Arch Caves for a peek into 650 million years of history.
-They are part of a Global Geopark, which means they’re recognised by Unesco for their geological heritage.
+Take a gentle boat ride through Fermanagh and Cavan’s Marble Arch Caves UNESCO Global Geopark for a peek into 650 million years of history.
+These caves are another area awarded the UNESCO Global Geopark status, cementing its place in geological significance.

 If you're fascinated by things that simply can’t be explained, make sure to check out the

 magic road… nope, we don’t know what’s going on with it either!

 You have Scrapbooks created.
 Click below to see all of your saved pages.